 Ctrl+Z keyboard shortcuts will work to perform undos here, and

 Ctrl+Shift+Z to redo; on macOS and Windows respectively.

-TIP: On the iPad, you can also use the two-finger tap and three-finger tap gestures anywhere in the app to perform an Undo and Redo respectively.
+TIP: On the iPad and iPhone versions of WriteMapper 2, you can also use the three-finger swipe left and three-finger swipe right gestures anywhere in the app to perform an Undo and Redo respectively.

 1.1.7 Switch Layouts

 Toggle between having the mind map branch out to both left and right like you would have in a traditional mind map, or focus on its hierarchical flow by having all child nodes gathered on one side.
 On desktop versions, you can toggle this by going to

 View > Toggle Map Layout in the menu bar, or right-clicking the background and selecting said option.